Automattic/mongoose/docs/faq.md

 await Test.findOne(); // Will throw "Operation timed out" error because `db` isn't connected to MongoDB
 ```

-If you are using an application, like a bot, that wishes to connect to Mongoose, you must ensure that you are connecting before the bot activates.
-For example, when working with discord bots, the last line of your index file is `client.login(token)`.
-You want to place the connection string, `mongoose.connect().then()` before this line.
-Do not place it in an event handler like `client.on('message')`, as this activates after you have logged in to the bot.

 <a class="anchor" href="#not-local"> **Q**</a>.
 I am able to connect locally but when I try to connect to MongoDB Atlas I get this error.
 What gives?

-You must ensure that you have whitelisted your ip on [mongodb](https://docs.atlas.mongodb.com/security/ip-access-list/) to let it connect.
+You must ensure that you have whitelisted your ip on [mongodb](https://docs.atlas.mongodb.com/security/ip-access-list/) to allow Mongoose to connect.
 You can allow access from all ips with `0.0.0.0/0`.

 <hr id="not-a-function" />

 <a class="anchor" href="#not-a-function">**Q**</a>. x.$__y is not a function.
 What gives?

 **A**.
 This issue is a result of having multiple versions of mongoose installed that are incompatible with each other.
-Run `npm list | grep "mongoose"` to
-find and remedy the problem.
+Run `npm list | grep "mongoose"` to find and remedy the problem.
+If you're storing schemas or models in a separate npm package, please list Mongoose in `peerDependencies` rather than `dependencies` in your separate package.

 <hr id="unique-doesnt-work" />